About the Journal

 Associate Editor: Associate Professor Aly Karam

-JARER does not charge article processing or submission fees.
+JARER remains committed to accessible scholarship and does not charge article processing or submission fees.

 Journal Objectives